OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/3 September 2008.md

 - No direct confirmation on whether Putin is a psychopath.
 - Bush is noted for saying different things without action.
-- Putin seen as **more reasonable** compared to other leaders.

 ---

-## Environmental & Industrial Events

-- None discussed.

----

-## End of Session